soedinglab/MMseqs2-App/headless/mcp-server/README.md

 # `mmseqs2-agent-mcp`

 An MCP server that exposes Foldseek, FoldMason and FoldDisco to an agent: submit a search, read the hits, pick some, forward them into the next tool.
-Seventeen tools over [`mmseqs2-agent-core`](../core/README.md), which does the actual work.
+Sixteen tools over [`mmseqs2-agent-core`](../core/README.md), which does the actual work.

 ## Configuration